accessibility

 Multi-faith prayer room

 We are committed to creating a space that respects and honours the diverse needs of our attendees.
-A multi-faith prayer room will be available onsite for anyone who requires a quiet, private space for prayer or reflection.
-The room is designed to accommodate individuals from all faiths and belief systems, offering a peaceful environment for meditation, worship, or quiet contemplation during the conference.
+A multi-faith prayer room was available onsite for anyone who required a quiet, private space for prayer or reflection.
+The room was designed to accommodate individuals from all faiths and belief systems, offering a peaceful environment for meditation, worship or quiet contemplation during the conference.

 Dedicated parent room